HuskerDu/calculator/README.md

 # Calculator

-Ongoing GUI Project using the tkinter module.
+> Simple funtional calculator GUI using tkinter.

-Calculations done by converting given equation to postfix notation and solving it using a custom eval file.
+> Calculations are done by converting given equation to postfix notation and solving it, using a custom eval file (rpolish.py).

+> Supports input through keyboard.

+> Supports addition, subtraction, multiplication and division.

+> Supports negative numbers, decimal points and deleting input text.

+> Any suggestions would be much appreciated, TIA.